-In terms of our learning goals, as noted in last year's report, our improvement plan will continue to be "watchful waiting".
-It is difficult for us to draw any solid conclusions on how we might improve based on two year's data.
-Our students for the most part are learning well.
+In sum, our students are learning well.
 We must continue to do the things that have been successful for our students.
-Our "watchful waiting" will therefore be to continue doing the same things we have done in the past, but continue to collect the same data for another year.
-At that point, with three years' worth of data, we should be better able to identify trends that may need to be addressed in more depth.
+We will therefore continue to do the same things we have done in the past with the "tweaks" identified above.
+We will, of course, continue to collect data in the coming years to be better able to identify trends that may need to be addressed in more depth.